Protect Birds & Their Habitats

 Many people in the community are excited about our giant cactus friends.
 Read the stories and find out how saguaros inspire us.

 If you don’t mind kneeling on the ground and getting your hands dirty, we need you!
-We will be scheduling several planting days over the course of this three-year project.
-The first of these planting days will be in March 2023.
+We are scheduling many planting days over the course of this three-year project.
+The first of these planting days were held in March 2023 and continue.
 Please contact Aya Pickett, apickett@tucsonaudubon.org, for specific opportunities, for both individuals and groups.

 Protecting our saguaro population isn’t something we can do alone.
 The more people who know about our work, the more we’ll be able to enhance and expand the vital habitat that saguaros represent.
 Share our stories on social media and beyond.